logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How do I enter a K10+, or K5?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These measures tools, K10+ and K5, are entered as an :ref:`outcome-collection-occasion-data-elements`.
+These measures tools, K10+ and K5, are entered as an `Outcome Collection Occasion <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_.

 Refer to the online User Guide :ref:`outcome-collection-occasion-data`.